Skip to Main Content

 Visit ACETA's Facebook page for more pictures from events over the years.

-Alabama's Dr. Heather White Receives Current-Garcia Award 2022
+Dr. Jeffrey Melton Receives Current-Garcia Award 2025

 Eugene Current-Garcia Winners